elisesamanthadaly/02-Advanced-CSS/README.md

 Click the image cards in the "Work" section to be brought to that application's page (currently, these are placeholder links.)

-Link the link in the "Resume" section to download Elise's resume (currently just a .pdf of an image of a panda).
+Click the link in the "Resume" section to download Elise's resume (currently just a .pdf of an image of a panda).

 ![alt text](./assets/images/screenshot.png)